Chapter 1. European demand

 Annual fees must be paid from the third year (A86 (1) EPC).
 Indeed, it is considered that the first two taxes are paid in the filing fee.

-These taxes must be paid at the beginning of the year in question, on the last day of the anniversary month of the deposit (R51 (1) EPC).
+These taxes must be paid at the beginning of the year, the last day of the anniversary month of the deposit (R51 (1) EPC).

-In practice, it is appropriate to add two years to the filing date and to consider the last day of the month.
+In practice, it is advisable to add two years to the filing date and to consider the last day of the month.

 Section 1.2.
 Prorogation